fragrussu/sardunet/README.md

 # Download
-Getting *sardunet* is extremely easy: cloning this repository is all you need to do.
+Getting SARDU-Net is extremely easy: cloning this repository is all you need to do.
 The tools would be ready for you to run.

 If you use Linux or MacOS: